ammarm08/tapestry/README.md

 # Tapestry

-A private NPM registry scaffold because Sinopia is awesome but buggy/unmaintained.
+A private NPM registry scaffold because Sinopia is awesome but unmaintained.

-Default configuration:
-- user "database" is a JSON file with user:hashed_pwd key-value pairs
-- package "storage" in filesystem (versioned tarballs)
-- can only publish to private registry, not to any upstream repositories
-- only packages prefixed with "local-" get written to private registry
-- any user who has successfully logged in can install and publish packages

-To customize, you can define your own configuration as long as it has the following interface.
+By default, Tapestry stores user auth info (hashed passwords) & packages (versioned tarballs) in filesystem, publishes only to the private registry (and not anything else upstream), and installs from npmjs.org if package not found locally.

+But the more useful part is that Tapestry is highly configurable: write packages to your S3 bucket: use your own auth server to authenticate users; list multiple upstream registries to install from; only allow the publishing of packages of a specific prefix; set publish and install privileging, etc.

+Custom configuration MUST be defined with the following interface:

 ```js
 config.user